On the role of Allee effect and mass migration in survival and extinction of a species: Proofs

-that is that if there exists one individual in a site $(i,j)\in I_0=:I$ there is at least one individual both in $I_1$ and $I_{-1}$ with large probability.\\
+that is, that if there exists one individual in a site $(i,j)\in I_0=:I$, there is at least one individual both in $I_1$ and $I_{-1}$ with large probability.\vadjust{\goodbreak}

-In order to prove it for $\phi$ small enough, we begin by showing that it holds for a process with $\phi=0$ inside $B$: let $\widetilde{\mathbb{P}}(\xi_t \in \cdot)$ denote the law of such a process.
-This means that each individual in box $B$ survives forever.\\ We choose a preferential path $(i,j), (i+1,j), \ldots ,(L,j), (L+1,j)$: we prove that there exists $T$ large enough so that the abscissas of the rightmost and leftmost particles are respectively larger than $L$ and smaller than $-L$ with probability larger than $1-\epsilon$, since this is one possibility for the site $(0,0)$ to be wet.\\ We wait until in $(i,j)$ we have a stack of $N$ individuals and then wait for the first migration to $(i+1,j)$ (we may have to wait to pile up again after a migration in a wrong direction).
-After the first migration from $(i,j)$ to $(i+1,j)$, we wait for another migration from $(i+1,j)$ to $(i+2,j)$ and so on so that in a finite time we reach $(L+1,j)$.
-A similar idea works for the leftmost particle.
-We conclude that if $\phi=0$ for all $\epsilon>0$, $\lambda>0$, $1<N<\infty$ there exists $T=L\overline{T}$ such that
+In order to prove it for $\phi$ small enough, we begin by showing that it holds for a process with $\phi=0$ inside $B$: let $\widetilde{\mathbb {P}}(\xi_t \in\cdot)$ denote the law of such a~process.
+This means that each individual in box $B$ survives forever.

+We choose a preferential path $(i,j), (i+1,j), \ldots,(L,j), (L+1,j)$: we prove that there exists $T$ large enough so that the abscissas of the rightmost and leftmost particles are respectively larger than $L$ and smaller than $-L$ with probability larger than $1-\varepsilon$, since this is one possibility for the site $(0,0)$ to be wet.